aimldinesh/RainFlux/README.md

 # ☁️ RainFlux: Rain Prediction MLOps System

 RainFlux is a production-ready end-to-end MLOps project that predicts whether it will rain tomorrow in Australian cities.
-The pipeline is powered by Flask, Docker, Kubernetes, and GitHub Actions to ensure reproducibility, scalability, and continuous delivery.
+The pipeline is powered by Flask, Docker, Kubernetes, and GitHub Actions to ensure reproducibility, scalability, and continuous delivery

 ---